corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 A vault-named query is a database query that can be defined by Corda users.
 The user can define the following:

 * The name of the query
-* The query functionality (state type the query will work on and the `WHERE` clause)
+* The query functionality (state the type that the query will work on and the `WHERE` clause)
 * Optional filtering logic of the result set
 * Optional transformation logic of the result set
 * Optional collection logic of the result set